fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 <a name="run_linux_sdo"></a>

 ## 7. Running the application <!-- Ensuring generic updates are captured where applicable -->
-The  SDO Linux TPM device is compatible with  SDO Supply Chain Toolkit (SCT) - manufacturer and reseller, on prem rendezvous and owner container servers.
+The SDO Linux TPM device is compatible with  SDO Supply Chain Toolkit (SCT) - Manufacturer and Reseller, Rendezvous and IoT-Platform-SDK servers.

-To test the  SDO Linux device against the  SDO Supply Chain Toolkit (SCT) - manufacturer and reseller, on prem rendezvous and owner container server binaries from the `<release-package-dir>/SupplyChainTools/`, `<release-package-dir>/RendezvousServiceOnPrem/` and `<release-package-dir>/SDOIotPlatformSDK/` directory respectively.
+To test the  SDO Linux device against the  SDO Supply Chain Toolkit (SCT) - Manufacturer and Reseller, Rendezvous and IoT-Platform-SDK server binaries from the `<release-package-dir>/SupplyChainTools/`, `<release-package-dir>/RendezvousServiceOnPrem/` and `<release-package-dir>/SDOIotPlatformSDK/` directory respectively.

 Refer the TPM Library Setup steps given in Section 2 to compile and execute TPM enabled SDO Client-SDK